Paradise Meadows Mount Rainier #3485 Purchase

 -Limited freedom to photograph where and when you want.

--Inability to postpone trip or change schedule due to weather considerations.
+-Inability to postpone trip or change schedules due to weather considerations.

 -Daily schedules can be very rigid, there may not be any flexibility to stay longer in one location.